pgsty/rpm/README.md

-# pgsql-rpm: build rpm for PostgreSQL Extensions
+# PGSTY/RPM: build rpm for PostgreSQL Extensions

 PostgreSQL Extensions that **NOT** included in the official PGDG repo used by [Pigsty](https://pigsty.io).